edwinlzs/chainflow/README.md

 ### `config`

 `respParser`
+By default, Chainflows will parse response bodies as JSON objects UNLESS the status code is `204` or `application/json` is not found in the `content-type` header (to avoid errors when parsing an empty body), upon which they will instead parse it as text.

-By default, Chainflows will parse response bodies as JSON objects.
-To change this, you can call `.config` to change that configuration on an `endpoint` (or on an `OriginServer`, to apply it to all endpoints created from it) like so:
+To set a specific parsing format, you can call `.config` to change that configuration on an `endpoint` (or on an `OriginServer`, to apply it to all endpoints created from it) like so:

 ```typescript
 import { RESP_PARSER } from 'chainflow';